hagenhaus/hagenhaus-com/en/docs/hhdatalist/examples/index.md

     tabDescriptions: {
       search: 'Filter and order records.
 Click <a href="/en/docs/rest-api/query-parameters/" target="_blank">Query Parameters</a> to view additional information in a new tab.',
       fields: 'Choose the fields that appear in records.',
-      newCreate: 'Create a new record.',
+      new: 'Create a new record.',
-      newCreated: 'The new record is also on the records list.',
+      created: 'The new record is also on the records list.',
       config: 'Set additional configuration parameters.'
     },
     theme: 'blue',